 You'll see directions in the test book for answering student-produced response questions.
+(See page 34 for an example.)
 Take the time to be comfortable with the format before test day.
-Here are some important points:
+Carefully read the directions for answering these questions.
+The directions explain what you can and can't do when entering your answers on the answer sheet.